MOPOKO/AIU_TELEGRAM_BOT/README.md

 # AIU_TELEGRAM_BOT

-Ala-Too International University, automated Telegram Bot using Python programming language
+Ala-Too International University, automated Telegram Bot based on Python programming language

 Bot for Ala-Too International University for the management of files and documentation between the staff of the educational institution and students, teachers or other persons.